Medical Lab Technician Education Requirements

 In addition, programs might explore topics in phlebotomy, hematology and immune hematology.
 Students may learn techniques for examining bodily fluids and using lab equipment to search for problems with samples.
 Programs also include clinical practicums, which may include on-the-job training in urinalysis and mycology.

 Once training is complete, students are eligible to earn certifications offered by credentialing organizations, such as the American Medical Technologists and the American Society for Clinical Pathology.
 Certification generally requires passing a qualifying examination.
 Credentialing organizations may provide exam preparation material via their websites.
 Once certified, these professionals may need to complete continuing education requirements.

 Employment Projections and Salary

-The BLS reported that medical and clinical laboratory technicians earned an average annual salary of $39,340 as of May 2012.
-Employment opportunities for these technicians were expected to increase at a rate of 15% from 2010-2020.
+The BLS reported that medical and clinical laboratory technicians earned a median annual salary of $37,970 as of May 2013.
+Employment opportunities for these technicians were expected to increase by 30% from 2012-2022.
 This average job growth was attributed to the need for diagnostic services among the country's growing elderly population.

 Related to Medical Lab Technician Education Requirements

 Jacksonville, FL, has few schools with programs focusing on medical lab technician training.
 Find the best program for you by...